 The nine outdoor warning sirens in Farmington Hills are activated by the Oakland County Department of Homeland Security in conjunction with the National Weather Service.

 It is important to know that the sirens in Oakland County are an “outdoor” warning system, and are not intended to be heard indoors.
 Because of this, all residents are encouraged to have a weather radio for indoor warning.

-Regular testing of the sirens for 2019 will begin on the first Saturday in March – November at 1:00pm The exception is Saturday April 6th which is replaced by a mid-week test on Wednesday, March 27, 2019 at 1:00pm for Severe Weather Awareness Week.
+Regular testing of the sirens for 2021 will begin on the first Saturday in March – November at 1:00pm.
+The exception is a mid-week test on Wednesday, March 24, 2021 at 1:00pm for Severe Weather Awareness Week.
 Sirens are not activated in December, January or February.